jbrunton/frappuccino-demo/README.md

         # ...
 ```

 Another application could use a completely different templating engine and router; and a server application might use a database repository.
-DI separates these dependencies from the design of the framework.
+DI separates these dependencies from the core framework, and from client code which uses it.

 A second benefit to this pattern is the ease with which mocked or stubbed classes can be injected into an application, which greatly facilitates testing.
-The Frappuccino framework itself makes use of this for feature tests, which go beyond unit tests by ensuring that functionally related code works as expected.
+The Frappuccino framework itself makes use of this for feature tests, which go beyond unit tests by ensuring that functionally related classes work together as expected.
 DI allows such testing to be carried out in an isolated, repeatable manner:

 [spec/javascripts/stories/validator_stories.js.coffee](https://github.com/jbrunton/frappuccino-core/blob/master/spec/javascripts/stories/validator_stories.js.coffee)